 This is one of those subjects that makes me want to find a rooftop and a megaphone. 🙂 Nature journaling is something I fell into when researching the Charlotte Mason method for our homeschool.
-We are at the end of our third year of homeschooling (phew!), and I can say in all honesty that nature journaling has been nothing short of a gift for both my kids and me.
+We are at the end of our fourth year of homeschooling (phew!), and I can say in all honesty that nature journaling has been nothing short of a gift for both my kids and me.
 Let me tell you why:

 Benefits of Journaling